amanda-ng518/STA496/README.md

 - CUI+Phecode_demographics_evaluation.R (use demo_CUI+Phecode_kdim.Rdata from embedding training)
   - Required dataset: ICD_Phecode.Rdata, demogroup_CUI+Phecode_kdim.Rdata

 ### 6.3 Bootstrapping

+The following R scrips create 9 bootstrap samples by resampling observations from the original dataset, and hence generate 9 sets of bootstrap embeddings.
+These bootstrap embeddings are then used to estimate the standard error of the embedding evaluation metrics.

 - Bootstrap_CUI+Phecode_embedding_demographics.R:
   - Required dataset: mimic.db, EHR_demographic.csv, Phecode_Data_for_generating_embedding.Rdata, admissions.csv
   - Output: demogroup_CUI+Phecode_kdim_j.Rdata (9 sets per group)
-- bootstrapping_demo_se.R: evaluate bootstrapped metric means and se (use bootstrapped embeddings and original embeddings)
+- bootstrapping_demo_se.R:
-  - Required dataset: demogroup_CUI+Phecode_kdim_j.Rdata
+  - Required dataset: demogroup_CUI+Phecode_kdim.Rdata (i.e. original embedding), demogroup_CUI+Phecode_kdim_j.Rdata (i.e. bootstrap embeddings)

 ## 7. Incorporate Pre-trained embedding
 Reference: https://celehs.github.io/PEHRT/m2.html

+To enhance the predictive performance of the embeddings, we explored the use of pre-trained language models (PLMs) to generate embeddings based on the descriptions or names of Phecodes and CUIs.
+The follwing R scripts create an additional set of embeddings by leveraging the description or names information from the codes.
+These embeddings were then concatenated with the original SCD-PMI-based embeddings.
+The PLM-concatenated embeddings are evaluated on AUC, accuracy, sensitivity and specificity with known pairs.

 - PLM.ipynb
   - Required dataset: phecode_definitions1.2.csv
   - Output: PLMembeddings.csv
-- PLM.R: generate embeddings + evaluation
+- PLM.R:
   - Required dataset: CUI+Phecode_kdim.Rdata,demo_CUI+Phecode_kdim.Rdata, PLMembeddings.csv,phecode_definitions1.2.csv

 ## 8. KESER Depression Feature Selection